airsoftnorge/mundana/_posts/001_featured/2022-03-20-welcome-to-asn.md

 </div>

-**AirsoftNorge.com is a site dedicated to the dissemination of knowledge and information throughout the Norwegian airsoft community.**
+**AirsoftNorge.com is a site dedicated to the dissemination of knowledge and information for the Norwegian airsoft community.**

 <p>
 The online airsoft community in Norway currently exists as a widely dispersed array of facebook groups, discord channels and smaller club-specific websites and forums.<br>